+6186952489

 Adventure Specialty Camp – Rock Climbing Arrives!

-“Adventure campers will explore all the most popular sites and split rocks at Ondessonk as well as some high-adventure activities never before offered during summer camp.”
-Expert outside instructors taught campers “to climb on belay, and rappel down the massive sandstone bluffs that are famous in the Shawnee National Forest” (Newsletter January 1992).
+“Adventure campers will explore all the most popular sites and split rocks at Ondessonk as well as some high adventure activities never before offered during Summer Camp.”
+Expert outside instructors taught campers “to climb on belay, and rappel down the massive sandstone bluffs that are famous in the Shawnee National Forest” (Newsletter 01-92).
 Camp did not have a climbing wall or any of the awesome elements campers try at Challenge today.
 A highlight was a trip to the SIUC Touch of Nature High Ropes Course.

-Specialty Camp only existed for two years but it didn’t end!
-It was the forebearer of all of the Adventure Camp Programs that are offered today.
+Specialty Camp only existed for two years, but it didn’t end!
+It is the forebearer of all the Adventure Camp Programs offered during today’s Summer Camp.
 These programs just keep getting better and better!
 Thanks, all of you who took a chance to try something new – almost 30 years later your initiative and flexibility is still going strong!

-Thanks to Dan King, Chris Cahnovsky, Suzy (Munn) Mahoney, and Jenn (Janson) Brennan for the photos and insights into these unforgettable weeks.
+Thanks to Dan King, Chris Cahnovsky, Suzy (Munn) Mahoney, and Jenn (Janson) Brennan for the photos and insights into this unforgettable week.

 Click here to learn more about Camp Ondessonk’s history.